xray-imaging/2bm-docs/docs/source/procedures/item_005.rst

 - :doc:`item_003` (``enable_beamline``).
 - :doc:`item_007` (``open_b_shutter``) — beam must reach the optics
   to verify the energy change.
+- **A-shutter handling is operator-managed** (current state = temporary XANES-friendly patch; intended permanent behaviour is conditional close, see below).

-- **A-shutter handling is NOT automated by the energy change.** The deployed ``move.py::motors()`` has both the close and re-open calls explicitly commented out (the close-side log still prints "closing A-shutter" misleadingly; the open-side log says "opening shutter after energy change has been disabled").
-The A-shutter stays open continuously throughout an experimental session per the operational practice documented in the A-shutter block of :doc:`../manual/item_020` — closing and re-opening it per energy change would create thermal transients in the beamline optics.
-The formal procedure's precondition is simply that the A-shutter is in whatever state the operator has chosen (typically open); no per-move shutter sequencing.
+  - The deployed ``move.py::motors()`` has both the close and re-open calls **explicitly commented out** (the close-side log still prints "closing A-shutter" misleadingly; the open-side log says "opening shutter after energy change has been disabled").
+This is a **temporary patch** introduced to support XANES workflows, where the per-scan energy step is small (~eV-scale) and the operator wants the A-shutter open continuously to preserve the thermal stability of the upstream optics; auto-closing for every step would create a thermal transient bigger than the XANES step itself.

+  - The **intended permanent behaviour** is **conditional**:

+    - **Small energy change** (XANES, eV-scale step within or near a single calibrated energy): keep A-shutter open.
+Current commented-out behaviour is correct for this case.
+    - **Large energy change** (between adjacent calibrated energies, Mono <-> Pink mode switch, any move covering more than ~few keV): **close** the A-shutter for the duration of the move to prevent vacuum bumps from the filter-holder frames crossing the beam during motion.

+  - Until the conditional logic is restored to ``move.py``, the A-shutter is in whatever state the operator left it in.
+For large energy changes the operator should manually close the FES (``S02BM-PSS:FES:CloseEPICSC``) before invoking ``energy set`` and re-open it (``OpenEPICSC``) afterwards;
+    cora-side this is a Plan-level wrap around the energy Method, not a property of the Method itself.

 Parameters